aionescu/pseudocode/README.md

-# pseudoi
+# pseudocode

-Romanian pseudocode interpreter that I wrote for my programming certificate at the end of high school
+Pseudocode compiler for .NET

 ## Building and running